Third-Party Reproduction in China: Why Many Travel Abroad

 Availability of Donor Eggs, Sperm, and Embryos in China

-Currently, China’s National Health and Family Planning Commission forbids any kind of commercialized egg donation and supply.
-Only women undergoing IVF are allowed to legally donate ‘extra’ eggs.
+Currently, China’s National Health Commission forbids any kind of commercialized egg donation and supply.
+Only women undergoing IVF are allowed to legally donate ‘extra’ eggs, and a donor must retain at least 15 oocytes for her own treatment cycle [9].
 Under this arrangement, a woman who is undergoing IVF retains some of her eggs to fertilize with her husband’s (or donor’s) sperm to produce embryos, and donates the rest of the eggs to another couple.
-The donated eggs cannot be used immediately, but are frozen and retained for a period of time while the donor woman is medically approved to donate the eggs.
-This means that only frozen eggs are available for donation; no so-called ‘fresh’ donation cycles are possible.
+The donated eggs cannot be used immediately, but are frozen and retained for at least six months as an infectious-disease quarantine period before they can be transferred.
+This means that only frozen eggs are available for donation; no so-called ‘fresh’ donation cycles are possible [10].
 The donors are compensated with free or discounted fertility treatment.
 However, due to social norms, most couples going through IVF treatment are reluctant to share their eggs.
 As a result, the availability of donor eggs is reported to be low.

 Embryo donation is not allowed in China.